department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/original-claim.md

     description: ""
 ---

-VA considers the first claim you file for a given disability to be the original claim.
-If you are a Veteran, a survivor of a deceased Veteran, or a Servicemember within 180 days of separation, you may file an original claim.
+If you're a Veteran, a survivor of a deceased Veteran, or a Servicemember within 180 days of ending your military service (also known as separation) and you have a disability, you can file a claim to get benefits for that disability.

+The first claim you file for a certain disability will be known as the original claim for that disability.